Nicrophorus nigrita

-Nicrophorus nigrita is a burying beetle described by Mannerheim in 1843.
+Nicrophorus nigrita, or the black burying beetle, is a burying beetle described by Mannerheim in 1843.
 It is found along the west coast of North America, from British Columbia to Baja California, inland through Nevada.
+Unlike other Nearctic burying beetles, it does not have markings on its elytra.
+Instead, it is mostly black, with red-orange clubs on its antennae.
+Adults are 12-28 mm in length.